neoforged/.github/primers/1.21.2/index.md

         - `canContinueToGlide` - Returns whether the entity can stil glide in the sky.
         - `getItemBlockingWith` - Returns the stack the player is currently blocking with.
         - `canPickUpLoot` - Returns whether the entity can pick up items.
-    - `Mob`
-        - `setLootTable` - Sets an optional `ResourceKey` of the loot table the entity should use.
+        - `dropFromGiftLootTable` - Resolves a loot table with a gift context.
-        - `setLootTableSeed` - Sets the seed used to generate the loot table.
     - `PositionMoveRotation` - A helper for handling the position and rotation of the entity in context.
     - `WalkAnimationState#stop` - Stops the walking animation of the entity.
 - `net.minecraft.world.entity.ai.attributes`